nf-core/phaseimpute/docs/usage.md

 - `--steps validate`: The steps to run.
 - `--input input.csv`: The samplesheet containing the input sample files in `vcf` format.
 - `--input_truth input_truth.csv`: The samplesheet containing the truth VCF files in `vcf` format.
+This can also accept `bam` or `cram` files as input but will need the additional `legend` file in the `--posfile` to call the variants.
-- `--posfile posfile.csv`: A samplesheet containing the vcf, tbi and txt sites to validate.
+- `--posfile posfile.csv`: A samplesheet containing the panel sites informations in `vcf` format for each chromosome.
+The necessary columns are [panel, chr, vcf, index].
+See [Posfile section](#samplesheet-posfile) for more information.

 ### Run all steps sequentially `--steps all`